OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 ### Test the Azure App Function

 Before pushing this to Azure it can be tested locally.
-The `Run` method uses the environment variable of `SLACK_URI_APIKEY`, this is the value copied when the Slack app was set up.
-In order to use this value when debugging locally, add the value to the `local.settings.json` file.
+The `Run` method uses the environment variable `SLACK_URI_APIKEY`, this is the value copied when the Slack app was configured.
+In order to use this value when debugging locally, add the value to the `local.settings.json` file:

 ```json
 {